top of page

 NIROX RESIDENCY & COOL ROOM

-3 MARCH - 26 MAY
+MARCH - MAY 2024

 Experimenting with personal belongings, archival materials, multi-media and installation from a variety of social and cultural perspectives, Oupa Sibeko’s work draws on his own recollections and how they have shaped his personalities, animating his actions and experiences.
 Ultimately we ask you, the viewer, to consider your own memories; to come into the space, play, and make use of KO GAE to activate your own childhood memories.
 We invite you KO GAE as an active space to participate and remember the child in you as you play.